Bridge Northumberland is funded by the European Social Fund and The National Lottery Community Fund.

 The Data Controller for the Building Better Opportunities Programme is the Department of Works and Pensions.
 For more information about how and why the Data Controller uses your personal data or to exercise your data protection rights please see www.gov.uk/dwp/personal-information-charter.

-This Bridge notice takes account of all data we may collect which could include specific details about heath, finance, barriers and anything else you may wish to advise us of, this may contain sensitive personal information.
+This notice takes account of all data we may collect which could include specific details about health, finance, barriers and anything else you may wish to advise us of, this may contain sensitive personal information.

 What information do we need?

-When you show an interest in Bridge, we will commence taking personal data from you.
+When you show an interest in the programme, we will commence taking personal data from you.
 To provide you with information and assess your suitability for Bridge, we may collect personal information about you from telephone conversations, emails, referral forms, our website and written communications.
 Including your;

 - Name, address, postcode.